 Older medications contain selective Gamma-aminobutyric acid (GABA).
 GABA receptors work in the brain and affect levels of alertness.
 These are directed specifically at the receptor thought to affect sleep.
 Side effects include memory problems and activities like sleep driving and sleepwalking.

 Often people will use an over-the-counter allergy medicine.
 Most contain diphenhydramine that works on the body’s histamines, which are what create cold and allergy symptoms.
 Diphenhydramine also has a sedating effect, hence its use in sleep.
 While it is efficacious with mild, infrequent insomnia, all histamines are known for creating morning grogginess.
 Other side effects can include difficulty urinating and confusion or delirium.

 While hypnosis’ greatest advantage may be that it has no side effects, because hypnosis has returned your brain to his normal sleep/wake cycle, you will continue your normal sleep schedule while, sometimes, stopping a sleep medication means that your sleeping problems may return.

 Posted on March 16, 2012, in Uncategorized and tagged agitation, allergy medications, antihistamine, anxiety, diphenhydramine, doxylamine, histamines, hormone, hypnosis, medication, melatonin, memory problems, selective Gamma-aminobutyric acid (GABA), sleep, sleep/wake cycle.
 Bookmark the permalink.
-Leave a Comment.
+1 Comment.